Professor John Mack

 There will be a drinks reception at the Museum of Archaeology and Anthropology after the lecture.

-With the generous support of Peter Chapman, Chair of the Museum of Archaeology and Anthropology Friends, the Museum has established an annual Von Hügel Lecture to commemorate the energy and contribution of the founding Curator, Baron Anatole von Hügel (1854-1928), and to ensure ongoing discussion of the intellectual challenges raised by the Museum and its remarkable collections.
+THE VON HÜGEL LECTURE With the generous support of Peter Chapman, Chair of the MAA Friends, the Museum has established an annual Von Hügel Lecture to commemorate the energy and contribution of the founding Curator, Baron Anatole von Hügel (1854-1928), and to ensure ongoing discussion of the intellectual challenges raised by the Museum and its remarkable collections.
 We are in addition very grateful to Jeffrey Bowen for a generous donation in support of the 2018 lecture.